Faraday Future Intelligent Electric Inc (NASDAQ: FFIE) Forecasts And Short-Term Estimates

 Faraday Future Intelligent Electric Inc (NASDAQ:FFIE)’s Major holders

 If we look at who the major shareholders are, we find that insiders hold 12.54% of Faraday Future Intelligent Electric Inc shares while 3.01% of the shares are in the hands of institutional holders.
 The share float percentage for the stock currently stands at 3.44%.
-There are 3.01% institutions holding the Faraday Future Intelligent Electric Inc stock share, with Acadian Asset Management.
-LLC the top institutional holder.
-As of Dec 30, 2023, the company held 0.19% of the shares, roughly 0.24 million FFIE shares worth $31013.0.
+There are 3.01% institutions holding the Faraday Future Intelligent Electric Inc stock share, with Vanguard Group Inc the top institutional holder.
+As of Jun 29, 2023, the company held 0.04% of the shares, roughly 0.61 million FFIE shares worth $9.8 million.

-Among Mutual Funds, the top two as of Jan 30, 2024 were Fidelity NASDAQ Composite Index ETF and Vanguard Total Stock Market Index Fund.
-With 0.16 million shares estimated at $21113.0 under it, the former controlled 0.13% of total outstanding shares.
-On the other hand, Vanguard Total Stock Market Index Fund held about 0.10% of the shares, roughly 0.13 million shares worth around $17283.0.
+Among Mutual Funds, the top two as of Jun 29, 2023 were Vanguard Total Stock Market Index Fund and Vanguard Extended Market Index Fund.
+With 0.39 million shares estimated at $6.3 million under it, the former controlled 0.03% of total outstanding shares.
+On the other hand, Vanguard Extended Market Index Fund held about 0.01% of the shares, roughly 0.17 million shares worth around $2.66 million.